tdulcet/Table-and-Graph-Libs/README.md

 ![](images/array%20to%20plot.png)

-Use `graphs::arrays()` to plot multiple arrays, which can be of different sizes.
+Use `graphs::plots()` to plot multiple arrays, which can be of different sizes.

 #### Output single function as graph